 We practice Yoga to some extent already, be it prayers, volunteering work, being of service to our near and dear ones, gaining spiritual wisdom, meditation or finding joy in the present moment!
 Would you like to progress along this journey?
 A consistent, small step at a time helps to make a positive difference in the long term.
 Comment below and share your thoughts.

 Seema Shah has worked in healthcare for over a decade as a clinician in UK.
 Her interest in holistic health made her explore various fields over the years, and has enabled her to come up with a unique plant-based holistic health coaching approach.
 She trained as a holistic health coach at the Institute for Integrative Nutrition.
 In 2009, she trained an a raw food chef.
-Her love for creative expression led her to train as an image consultant at the prestigious Colour Me Beautiful institute in London in 2012.
-Her passion for encouraging women to dress their authentic truth in tune with their personality, lifestyle, physical features and preferences has resulted in empowering women with color, makeup and styling.
 Furthermore, her passion for yoga and meditation led her to train as a yoga instructor.
-Seema is a DoTerra wellness advocate and loves to inspire and educate people to use essential oils for their health and wellbeing.
-In her spare time, Seema loves to express her creativity through the world of colors by painting, which she finds therapeutic.
-You can get in touch with Seema at firstname.lastname@example.org
+Seema also loves to inspire and educate people to use essential oils for their health and wellbeing.
+In her spare time, Seema loves to express her creativity through the world of colours by painting, which she finds therapeutic.